MU-Enigma/Enigma-WebDev-FoodApp/README.md

 - Using existing CSS classes
 - Maintaining the provided design system
 - Adding responsive touches if needed

+## 🧭 Working with Git and avoiding conflicts

+This repository may receive updates while you work.
+To minimize conflicts:

+- Fork this repo and create a feature branch for your work.
+- Regularly sync with upstream main:
+  - git remote add upstream https://github.com/Aneeshie/Enigma-WebDev-FoodApp.git
+  - git fetch upstream
+  - git rebase upstream/main
+- Resolve conflicts locally, run the app, and re-test.
+- If you rebased, push with --force-with-lease to your forked branch.
+- Keep PRs focused and small where possible.
+- Check git status often before committing.

+Once your PR is opened, the maintainer will review and merge or request changes.

 ## 📝 Implementation Tips